31st Wizz Air Budapest Half Marathon

-Course leads through two different UNESCO Heritage site: Andrássy Boulevard and Buda castle.
-Admire the centre of Budapest, through the famous Andrassy Boulevard and the Chain Bridge, and the Buda Castle panorama from the bank of the river Danube and marvel the panorama of Pest as well with Europe’s second largest Parliament building!
+Run with over 16,000 athletes on September 11 and enjoy the incredible scenery.
+The course leads through the centre of Budapest, through the famous Andrassy Boulevard and the Chain Bridge.
+Admire the view of the Buda Castle from the Danube banks and marvel the panorama of Pest as well as Europe’s third largest Parliament building!

 Budapest, the city of bridges: either cross the bridges, or run under them, see them all!